uhs-robert/color-chameleon.nvim/README.md

 -- Check status
 chameleon.status()

--- Run test to see what rules match in current context chameleon.test()
+-- Run to inspect buffer/window properties and to see what rules match in current context chameleon.inspect()

 -- List environment variables
 chameleon.env()